Judge: Resumption of US coal sales by Trump needs review

 “The court held clearly that the Trump administration needs to rationally consider the consequences of its decision.
 Those include dire impacts to clean water, public health and our climate,” said Earthjustice attorney Jenny Harbine, who represents environmental groups and the Northern Cheyenne Tribe, which had sued to stop the lease sales.

+The attorneys general of California, New Mexico, New York and Washington, all Democrats, also had sued over the resumption of the federal coal lease program.
+They said it should not have been revived without studying what’s best for the environment and for taxpayers.

-Representatives of the Interior Department did not immediately respond to a request for comment.
+Representatives of the Interior Department did not immediately respond to emailed and telephone requests for comment.

+In February, Interior officials had announced a sale of coal leases on public lands in Utah by issuing a statement headlined “The War on Coal is Over.”
+They said the sale would not have been possible if the administration had not overturned the moratorium.

-The U.S. Interior Department’s Bureau of Land Management administers about 300 coal leases in 10 states.
+The department’s Bureau of Land Management administers about 300 coal leases in 10 states.
 Most of that coal — 85 percent — comes from the Powder River Basin in Wyoming and Montana.
+Other states with significant federal coal reserves include Colorado and New Mexico.

 Production and combustion of coal from federal lands accounted for about 11 percent of U.S. greenhouse gas emissions in 2014.